Recreational Boating: Stay Safe on the Water

-With more than 11 million recreational vessels registered in the U.S., millions of Americans are enjoying time on and in the water.
+With nearly 12 million recreational vessels registered in the U.S., millions of Americans are enjoying time on and in the water.

 While regulations on life jacket use vary from state to state, the Wear It program of the National Safe Boating Council promotes boating safety by encouraging boaters to wear life jackets any time they are on a boat, motorized or non-motorized.